Sachin0613/PRODIGY_FSWD_04/README.md

 -**Multiple Chat Rooms**: Users can join different chat rooms to communicate with specific groups of people.

--**Isolated Conversations**: Chat rooms operate independently, ensuring that conversations in one room do not affect others.
+-**Conversations**: Chat rooms operate independently, ensuring that conversations in one room do not affect others.

--**Simultaneous Chats**: Enjoy the flexibility of participating in multiple conversations at the same time without any cross-room interference.
+-**Chats**: Enjoy the flexibility of participating in multiple conversations at the same time without any cross-room interference.

 # Output